 The Backstage Practicum provides students the opportunity to participate in the semester's main stage production as a backstage technician, or work for an outside theatre organization in the same capacity.
 Students can serve as the stage manager, light board operator, sound technician, costume dresser, prop runner, or on the shift crew.
 Technical positions will vary with the needs of each production.
 This course may be repeated more than once.
-The course is open to all students, but permission of instructor is required to ensure backstage assignment.
-Course gradedas satisfactory/unsatisfactory
+The course is open to all students, but permission of instructor is required to insure backstage assignment.
+Course graded as satisfactory/unsatisfactory.